 So, they embarked on a research and development project to find a way to do just that.

-And, now this is possible, as a new approach to AD Plant process design using an additional fermentation stage to pre-treat feedstock, which has been developed in Finland by Ductor.
+And, now this is possible, as a new approach to AD Plant process design using an additional fermentation stage to pre-treat feedstock.
+This new way has been developed in Finland by Ductor™.

 This process is known as the Ductor™ fermentation technology, where feedstock is (currently) fermented for about five days to convert organic nitrogen into inorganic one, namely ammonia (NH3).